What Is a Step Parent Adoption?

 Can the Child’s Name Be Changed as Part of the Adoption Process?

 Yes.
 At the time the adoption is finalized the child’s name can be changed.
 A new birth certificate is issued showing the adoptive parent as the father/mother of the child and reflecting the child’s new name.
 The original birth certificate is sealed.

 What Is a Post Placement Report?

-In a private adoption, a person or couple hoping to adopt must complete a pre-placement report (sometimes referred to as a home study) prior to being considered as prospective adoptive parents.
-A post placement report is completed after the baby has been placed in the adoptive home.
-In a step parent adoption where the couple has been married at least one year the pre-placement report is not required.
+In a step parent adoption, the step parent adopting the child(ren) must complete a pre-placement report or a post-placement report depending on the facts of your case.
+In a step parent adoption where the couple has been married at least one (1) year the pre-placement report is not required.
 The step parent may adopt after completing the post placement report only.

 If the Birth Father Has Not Had Contact with the Child for Several Years Can the Court Automatically Terminate Parental Rights for Abandonment?

 In Washington the answer is no. The birth father must still be given notice and rights must be terminated either through a voluntary relinquishment or involuntary termination of parental rights.